What people actually take NAD supplements for, from energy and focus to metabolic support and longevity, and what the human trials really show.

 Sort of.
 Here's the honest breakdown.

-If you'd like the deeper look at whether the pill in front of you actually works, we've written does NAD supplement really work as a longer, more sceptical companion piece.
+If you'd like the more sceptical deep-dive on whether the pill in front of you actually works, we've written does NAD supplement really work as a companion piece.

 There are four forms sold as an NAD supplement.
 Each has a very different profile.

-- Direct NAD+: the actual molecule.
-Fragile in the stomach; almost none survives oral delivery unless the delivery system protects it.
+- Direct NAD+ — the actual molecule.
+Fragile in the stomach; almost none survives unless the delivery system protects it.

-For pure metabolic health goals, the NMN data is currently strongest.
-For long-term daily use with the most human-safety history, NR wins.
-For raw absorbed dose without the needle, a sublingual delivery system matters, and this is where LEGACY, our NAD-precursor protocol, uses VERISORB sublingual delivery to sidestep the stomach and liver entirely.
+For metabolic health, the NMN data is currently strongest.
+For long-term daily use with the deepest human-safety record, NR wins.
+For raw absorbed dose without a needle, sublingual delivery matters, and that's the design behind LEGACY, our NAD-precursor protocol.
+It uses VERISORB sublingual film to sidestep the stomach and liver entirely.

 How much NAD do you need to see a real effect?